 An overview of the social organization, culture, and archaeological record of selected areas of the world.
-These include the Pacific Rim, Asia, Africa, Latin America, North America and South America.
+These include the Pacific Rim, Asia, Africa, Latin America.
+North America and South America.

-ANTH S390 Archives and Museums Theory and Practice 3 credits (3+0)
+ANTH S390 Archives and Museums Theory and Practice

 Cross-listed as HIST S390.